Azure Serial Console for Linux

 Serial Console Linux distribution availability

 For the serial console to function properly, the guest operating system must be configured to read and write console messages to the serial port.
 Most Endorsed Azure Linux distributions have the serial console configured by default.
-Selecting Serial console in the Support + troubleshooting section of the Azure portal provides access to the serial console.
+Selecting Serial console in the Help section of the Azure portal provides access to the serial console.

 If you are not seeing anything in the serial console, make sure that boot diagnostics is enabled on your VM.
 Hitting Enter will often fix issues where nothing is showing up in the serial console.